jpower1113/Wordle/README.md

-Hi, my name is Jake Power, I am a junior at Florida State University, and I am a computer science major interested in Cybersecurity!
+Hi, my name is Jake Power, I am a senior at Florida State University, and I am a computer science major interested in Cybersecurity!
 This project is my very own implementation of the New York Times' Wordle game, except with a few twists.
 Like the original, my game is also designed to give users the chance to guess a word in 6